milomg/reactively/README.md

 Traditionally, if you want to memoize a function in JavaScript, you have to manually specify all the dependencies as parameters, even if sometimes you don't use all the parameters.

-Reactively eschews that in favor of automatically detecting what variables you use in a reactive expression.a
+Reactively eschews that in favor of automatically detecting what variables you use in a reactive expression.

 ```ts
 import { $r } from "@reactively/wrap";